 After the Juroon, the bride’s mother and women from the bride’s family will leave for a nearby lake to collect some water which is treated as holy water.
 This ceremony is called Panitula (ceremonial bath).
 The bride’s mother will bring back the holy water from the lake.

 The bride’s mother and relatives will then apply turmeric and yogurt on the bride and groom at their respective homes and bathe them with water.

 Though the bride’s mother is the only one who will be collecting the water in a vessel, she is accompanied by other women who are singing traditional songs.

-The bride doesn’t attend this ceremony and instead waits for the women to return back to her home for the next ceremony.
+The bride doesn’t attend this ceremony and instead waits for the woman to return back to her home for the next ceremony.

-The Haldi (turmeric) ceremony takes place next at the bride’s home.
+The Haldi (turmeric) ceremony takes place next to the bride’s home.

 Their purpose is to cleanse the body, soften the skin, and make it aromatic.